mqy/llama.cpp/examples/mulmat-tune/README.md

 N threads, and run compute stage in GPU with 1 thread.

 For any given M/N/K/n_threads, we interpolate time for M between two `M`s.
-When M out of range, fall back to original algorithm: use blas when M >= 32.
+When no bench to load or M out of range, fall back to original algorithm: when M >= 32, change n_threads to 1 and use blas.

 For example, given cpu_compute_m_8 and cpu_compute_m_16, for single thread: